 What can I substitute mirin with?

 Mirin is a slightly sweet Japanese rice wine used for cooking.
 You can use alcoholic substitutes like dry sherry or sweet Masala wine.
 If you prefer non-alcoholic substitutes, try balsamic vinegar or distilled white vinegar.
-However, depending on the substitutes you choose, you may need to add some sugar to balance out the flavor to achieve a taste closer to that of mirin.
-If you choose dry sherry or white vinegar, for every tablespoon used of either, add half a tablespoon of sugar.
-If you are using sweet Masala wine or balsamic vinegar instead, as they are both inherently sweet, you don’t have to add any sugar.
+Just note that if you choose to use dry sherry or white vinegar, for every tablespoon used of either, add half a tablespoon of sugar.
+If you are using sweet Masala wine or balsamic vinegar instead, you don’t have to add any sugar, as they are both inherently sweet.